faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 SQLite is a C library that implements an SQL database engine.
 A large subset of SQL92 is supported.
 A complete database is stored in a single disk file.
 The API is designed for convenience and ease of use.
 Applications that link against SQLite can enjoy the power and flexibility of an SQL database without the administrative hassles of supporting a separate database server.
 Version 2 and version 3 binaries are named to permit each to be installed on a single host.

 {% shell_term $ %}
-sudo dnf install sqlite
+sudo dnf in sqlite
-sudo dnf install sqlite-devel
+sudo dnf in sqlite-devel
-sudo dnf install libsqlite3x
+sudo dnf in libsqlite3x
-sudo dnf install libsqlite3x-devel
+sudo dnf in libsqlite3x-devel
 {% endshell_term %}

 Saya memerlukan install juga package `-devel`.